Wissahickon High School: Computer Club

 Teams "StackTrace" and "NullPointerException" both representing Wissahickon High School earned first and second place respectively in Pennsylvania for Lockheed Martin's 2021 CYBERQUEST competition.

 Student Council

 The Wissahickon High School Student Council strives to encourage school pride and provide a meaningful school experience for all students.

 The Wissahickon High School Student Council is overseen by two faculty advisors.
 Its student leadership consists of four elected student executives (president, vice president, treasurer, and secretary) and 16 student senators (four members from each grade level).

 QuizBowl

 The school's QuizBowl team competed in the 2016-2017 QuizNet National Championship and the 2012 and 2022 Pennsylvania Academic Championship.
 The team competed in the 2022 NAQT High School National Championship Tournament in Atlanta, Georgia.

 Ultimate

 The Wissahickon Ultimate Frisbee club was ranked #5 among men's high school teams in 2022.
 Team captain Adam Grossberg was listed on the 2022 Philadelphia Phoenix roster.

 Wissahickon Alumni Partnership

-The Wissahickon Alumni Partnership (W.A.P.) club celebrates the accomplishments of current and past Wissahickon students.
+The Wissahickon Alumni Partnership (W.A.P.) clubs celebrates the accomplishments of current and past Wissahickon students.